sethforprivacy/sethforprivacy.com/content/guides/run-a-monero-node.md

 - [Joe's Datacenter](https://joesdatacenter.com/)
   - A solid and cheap VPS and dedicated server provider based out of the US, they accept Bitcoin but do not accept Monero (yet!) and are a great choice for a high-performance node.
 - [Simple Linode deployment guide](https://www.pragmaticlinux.com/2020/07/setup-a-minimal-debian-10-buster-server-as-a-linode-vps/)
-  - If you use Linode, please consider using [my referral link](https://www.linode.com/?r=c956dbb75d14063251557a0e5003efb5ceacc74d) so we both get free credits.

 If you're using your own hardware at home, this guide will still generally apply to you assuming you are running Ubuntu/Debian.